stillmattwest/node_sql_lessons/npm_and_express.md

 Node Modules that are required for your application to run are referred to as _dependencies_.
 A reference to these dependencies is kept in a file called **package.json**.
 The modules referenced there can be installed easily via the **npm install** command.

+What _npm install_ does it to look at your package.json and read the references to the dependencies you need.
+It then goes out to the Internet automatically and downloads and installs everything.

 This is a great system that allows node applications to be highly sharable and version-control friendly.
 Before we can use this system, we'll need to get our application set up for it with the **npm init** command.

 Make sure you're in your MyBlog directory and run the following command in your terminal: